top of page

 The Senses

-We have more than 5 senses, and each sense is itself mutidimensional.
-In addition, the senses in some animals reach amazing levels cut that those animals live in a world that must seem very different from ours.
+We have more than 5 senses, and each sense is often multidimensional.
+In addition, the senses in some animals reach amazing levels such that those animals live in a world that must seem very different from ours.
 As a scientist I have been involved in visual, auditory, and vestibular research.
-As an artist I paint visual images, but also still enjoy the feel of wet clay in my hands.
-As a traveller, the sights, sounds, smells, and taste of the world excite.
+As an artist, I paint visual images, but also still enjoy the feel of wet clay in my hands.
+As a traveller, the sights, sounds, smells, and taste of the world excite me.

 LismerShip.png